theunta/minesweeper/README.md

 Sometimes the sound doesnt load on heroku
 The board will reset into an already completed state under certain conditions
 I didnt finish the code to get the whole app to pause while it reloads after a bomb explodes, if you spam click it will spam toast messages and sound effects.
+The win condition sometimes doesnt trigger after you get to 0 remaining tiles.

 Let me know on github if you find more bugs and ill try to fix them.